 Too much stuff in the background takes the focus off of your puppy.
 So clear the area beforehand to reduce visual distractions in the photo.
 Digital cameras have great software packages for editing.
 Also, there are a number of web-based applications that have basic editing tools, fun filters, stickers, frames, and add-ons.
 If the photo's backdrop is too busy with children, toys, or piles of laundry, crop it out, and make the puppy the star of the photo.

 04 of 05

-Use natural light if at all possible.
-Shooting under fluorescent or other artificial sources can make colors look odd.
+In most cases, you will want to use natural light when possible.
+Shooting under fluorescent or other artificial light sources can make colors look odd.
 A spotlight can create shadows you may not want.
-And when the flash goes off, it nearly always creates glowing eyes or even red eye.Continue to 5 of 5 below.
+And if you end up using flash, it nearly always creates glowing eyes or red eye if your camera is pointed directly into the eyes of the animal.Continue to 5 of 5 below.

 05 of 05